Millet (100 G) and Egg Omelet (1 Large)

 How to consume egg omelet, millet without glucose spikes

-Pair your meal with a small portion of lean protein, such as grilled chicken or turkey, which can help moderate blood sugar spikes.
+Balance your meal with additional protein sources like grilled chicken or tofu, which can moderate blood sugar spikes.

 Portion Control